SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    If you've written parallel or asynchronous code before, you might be used to working with threads.
-   The concurrency model in Swift is built on top of the operating system's support for threads, but you don't interact with threads directly.
+   The concurrency model in Swift is built on top of threads, but you don't interact with them directly.

 .. _Concurrency_AsyncFunc: